When I first started working from home, I wrote about how much I loved it.

 Pick up the phone

-To say I have been a bit reclusive lately, is a bit of an understatement.
+To say I have been a bit reclusive lately is a bit of an understatement.

 I need to remember, it’s not just about seeing my friends (which is difficult in many cases, since a lot of my friends live overseas or interstate).
 Even my close family live hours away.

 Hence where the good old phone comes in.
 Note to self: ring people more often dammit.
-Shut the computer off, pick up the phone and reconnect with someone for a long leisurely chat.
+Shut the computer off, pick up the phone, and reconnect with someone for a long leisurely chat.

 I am sure a lot of people (including myself just thought about ringing them on Skype instead).
-More time sitting in front of the computer, not really what I need.
+More time sitting in front of the computer, is not really what I need.

 Plan activities with people

 Back when I was saving to leave work, I could on rare occasions go whole weekends without speaking to another person.
-I know that would drive most people nuts but it doesn’t bother me because I enjoy my own company.
+I know that would drive most people nuts but it didn’t bother me because I enjoy my own company.
 Besides, I had the office from Monday – Friday as a source of communication with people.

-The other issue that everyone faces is that people have busy lives.
-Spending time with friends, particularly ones with partners, children or extended family, is not always easy.
-I have to be a lot more ogranised if I want to see my friends now.
+Spending time with friends, particularly ones with partners, children, or extended family, is not always easy.
+I have to be a lot more organized if I want to see my friends nowadays.
 I need to book ahead.
 Sometimes way ahead.

 Eat regular meals sitting at a table

 This one just popped into my head for one simple reason.
 I can’t remember the last time, I sat at my table and ate dinner.
-I normally sit in front of the television and eat.
-Or on the odd occasion if I am upstairs working in my office, I skip dinner all together.

 Again this is probably worse because I am single.
-No rallying the troops to the dinner table for a sit down meal.
+No rallying the troops to the dinner table for a sit-down meal.
 Though I can’t help but wonder, how many families don’t have dinner together anymore or sit in front of the television to eat dinner?
-I have a sneaky suspicion I might not alone on this one.

 Have a place in the house that is a non-working area

 I have on occasion had trouble falling asleep at night and thought to myself, ‘I should get up and get my laptop and work in bed’.
 I did it once but thankfully have talked myself out of it on other occasions.
-This is one area where setting boundaries comes into play.
+This is one area where setting boundaries come into play.

-Exercise More
+Exercise more

 Writing can be bad for your health.
-Okay well that is not quite true, writing won’t hurt you – but sitting for long periods of time, hunched over a laptop can be bad for you.
-Just ask my chiropractor.
+Okay well, that is not quite true, writing won’t hurt you – but sitting for long periods of time, hunched over a laptop is bad for you.

 The trick is to sit correctly (you need to constantly recorrect your posture) and to take regular breaks in which you move around and stretch.
 I plan on taking this a step further by actually stepping out of the house and going for a walk.

-The other great part of this plan is that walking always give me some of my best writing ideas.
-A walk around the block and I will be pumped up with ideas and energy (at least that is the plan).
 As I have mentioned in an earlier post on how to stop clock watching, I tend to suffer from an energy slump in the afternoons.
 My friend suggested recently that this would be the perfect time to take a walk.

 Be more productive by working less

 I find what is happening, is I am wasting time during the day, with the thought that I can make up for it by working the weekend.
-You can see the problem here already, can’t you?

 For starters, we can never ‘make up for wasted time’.
 The time is gone.
 Secondly by the time I get to the weekend, sometimes I am either too tired or I have run out of energy.
-Consequently my workload on the weekend doesn’t go to plan.
+Consequently, my workload on the weekend doesn’t go to plan.
 I don’t get enough done, then Monday morning the cycle starts again.

 Therefore, it makes sense to take more time off on the weekends and focus on being more productive during the week.